The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.

 8500 BC

-Goats in the Fertile Crescent are the first livestock to be domesticated by humans early in the Neolithic Revolution.
+Goats in the Fertile Crescent were the first livestock to be domesticated by humans early in the Neolithic Revolution.
 However, they were initially raised for meat and fiber, not milk.

 7000 BC

-Cattle are first domesticated in Western Anatolia (modern-day Turkey).
+Cattle were first domesticated in Western Anatolia (modern-day Turkey).

 6500 BC